xdeama/personal-site-hugo/hugo/content/en/blog/2026-02-08_ai-agent-security.md

-Through this structure, the attack surface is reduced compared to a host-level Gemini CLI installation, while the functionality of AI CLIs and MCP workflows remains fully preserved.
+Through this structure, the attack surface is reduced compared to a host-level Gemini CLI installation, while the functionality of AI CLIs and MCP workflows remains available.